 Advanced Care at Home Advanced Care at Home is a personalized, patient-centered program that provides care for patients with certain clinical conditions in their homes, or at another appropriate care location such as a family member's home or temporary residence.
 No charge, Member pays nothing Advanced Care at Home services must be associated with an acute episode and the treatment plan may include restorative care associated with the acute episode.
 The duration of an episode of care (which includes acute and restorative phases) is limited to a total of 30 days.
 To receive advanced care in the home: The member must be referred into the advanced care program by the managing provider at an emergency room, urgent care, or inpatient setting, Advanced Care at Home requires Preauthorization based on the Member's health status, treatment plan, and home setting or another appropriate care location within the Service Area, The clinical condition must meet inpatient Medical Necessity criteria, The Member must consent to receiving advanced care described in the treatment plan, The care location, such as the member's residence, must be within 30 minutes ground travel time of an emergency department, and The care location, such as the member's residence, must, have cell service.
-Home visits by RNs, physical therapists, occupational therapists, speech therapists, respiratory therapists, nutritionist, health aides, and other healthcare professionals in accordance with the Advanced Care at Home treatment plan and the provider's scope of practice and licensure.
+Advanced Care at Home is provided through Medically Home, our Network provider, and they will provide the following services in the Member's home or appropriate care location: Home visits by RNs, physical therapists, occupational therapists, speech therapists, respiratory therapists, nutritionist, health aides, and other healthcare professionals in accordance with the Advanced Care at Home treatment plan and the provider's scope of practice and licensure.
 Communication devices to allow the Member to contact the medical command center 24 hours a day, 7 days a week.
 This includes needed communication technology to support reliable connection for communication, and a personal emergency response system alert device to contact the medical command center if the Member is unable to get to a phone.
-Additional services covered under this benefit include: • The following equipment necessary to ensure that you are monitored appropriately in your home: blood pressure cuff/monitor, pulse oximeter, scale, and thermometer.
-Mobile imaging and tests such as X-rays, ultrasounds, and EKGs. • Safety items when Medically Necessary, such as shower stools, raised toilet seats, grabbers, long handled shoehorn, and sock aids. • Meals when Medically Necessary while you are receiving advanced care at home will be provided through our network provider, Medically Home.
-In addition, cost sharing is waived for the following covered services and items when the services and items are prescribed as part of your Advanced Care at Home treatment plan: • Durable Medical Equipment.
-Medical Supplies.
-Member transportation to and from Network facilities when Member transport is Medically Necessary will be arranged by Medically Home based on the most appropriate mode of transportation which could be ambulance, cabulance, or otherwise.
-Physician Assistant and Nurse Practitioner house calls. • Emergency Department visits associated with this benefit.
-The cost share is not waived and will apply to any services hat are not part of your Advanced Care at Home treatment plan (for example, DME not specified in your Advanced Care at Home treatment plan).
-For outpatient prescription drug cost shares, see Drugs - Outpatient Prescription.
-1 I
+Additional services covered under this benefit include: • The following equipment necessary to ensure that you are monitored appropriately in your home: blood pressure cuff/monitor, pulse oximeter, scale, and thermometer. • Mobile imaging and tests such as X-rays, ultrasounds, and EKGs. • Safety items when Medically Necessary, such as shower stools, raised toilet seats, grabbers, long handled shoehorn, and sock aids.
+Meals when Medically Necessary while you are receiving advanced care at home will be provided through our network provider, Medically Home. anough our network provider, incureanly mome. n addition, cost sharing is waived for the following covered ervices and items when the services and items are prescribed s part of your Advanced Care at Home treatment plan: Durable Medical Equipment.
+Medical Supplies. • Member transportation to and from Network facilities when Member transport is Medically Necessary will be arranged by Medically Home based on the most appropriate mode of transportation which could be ambulance, cabulance, or otherwise.
+Physician Assistant and Nurse Practitioner house calls.
+Emergency Department visits associated with this • Emergency Department visits associated with this benefit.
+The cost share is not waived and will apply to any services hat are not part of your Advanced Care at Home treatment lan (for example, DME not specified in your Advanced Care it Home treatment plan). a nome treatment plan).
+For outpatient prescription drug cost shares, see Drugs - Dutpatient Prescription. -